Here is a blurb about who runs the society at the moment:

 Term: 2022-2026

-Daniel is originally from Austria and arrived in New Zealand end of 2019, just before the global pandemic put the world upside down.
-He is currently a Senior Lecturer in the Department of Microbiology & Immunology at the University of Otago.
-His research group focuses on new strategies to overcome antimicrobial resistance (AMR) in ESKAPE pathogens as well as several infectious disease projects to explore the molecular mechanisms underlying how bacteria cause disease.
+Daniel is originally from Austria and arrived in New Zealand end of 2019, just before the global pandemic turned the world upside down.
+He is an Associate Professor in the Department of Microbiology & Immunology at the University of Otago.
+His research group focuses on new strategies to overcome antimicrobial resistance (AMR) in difficult-to-treat WHO-priority pathogens and several infectious disease projects to explore the molecular mechanisms underlying how bacteria cause disease.

 TREASURER